HIV-positive man in U.K. is 2nd known adult worldwide to be cleared of the AIDS virus

 Specialists said it is also not yet clear whether the CCR5 resistance is the only key — or whether the graft versus host disease may have been just as important.
 Both the Berlin and London patients had this complication, which may have played a role in the loss of HIV-infected cells, Gupta said.

-The London patient, whose case was set to be reported in the journal Nature and presented at a medical conference in Seattle on Tuesday, has asked his medical team not to reveal his name, age, nationality or other details.
+The London patient, whose case was reported in the journal Nature and presented at a medical conference in Seattle Tuesday, has asked his medical team not to reveal his name, age, nationality or other details.